Minecraft Tutorials

 level-name=My World ← must match the folder name exactly

-If level-name=MyWorld but your folder is named My World, BDS auto-creates a blank MyWorld folder and loads that instead — your pack registrations in My World are never read.
+If level-name=MyWorld but your folder is named My World, BDS auto-creates a blank MyWorld folder and loads that instead.
+Your pack registrations in My World are never read.

-Step 5 — Enable Beta APIs (if packs use the Script API)
+Step 5: Enable Beta APIs (if packs use the Script API)

-Some addons use the Bedrock Script API (for custom gameplay logic, UI, or entity behaviour).
+Some addons use the Bedrock Script API (for custom gameplay logic, UI, or entity behavior).
 These require the Beta APIs experiment to be enabled on the world.
 If this toggle is missing, those packs will fail with errors referencing @minecraft/server or @minecraft/server-net.

 To enable Beta APIs: